-Why having too many friends is a social obstacle
+Why having lots (and lots!) of friends is a social obstacle

 In one of the experiments, half of the participants were asked to predict other people’s preferences: would people be more likely to friend you if you had 500 Facebook friends, or 50?
 The other half of the participants were asked whether they themselves would be more likely to befriend a 500-friend person or a 50-friend person.

 71% of the participants predicted that others would be more likely to friend them if they had 500 Facebook friends, rather than 50.

 Yet only 31% indicated that they would prefer to befriend the person with 500 friends over the one with 50 friends.